LippertComponents/QRBuilder/README.md

 ## What does it do?
 QRBuilder is a CMP for MODX Revolution.
 It allows users to easily build customer QR codes in the MODX Manager.
 These QR Codes have simple counter stats within the MODX Manager.
-It also allows builds into the URL parameters for Analytics, like Google, Piwik or similar.
-It will build a short URL like http://mysite.com/qr*123 that would redirect to the destination like http://mysite.com/folder/page.html?analytics_params=123&param2=abc&etc. This will allow the QR Codes to be less complex so they will have better compatibility with QR scanners on smaller prints.
+It also allows and builds into the URL parameters for Analytics, like Google, Piwik or similar.
+It will build a short URL like `http://mysite.com/qr*123` that would redirect to the destination like `http://mysite.com/folder/page.html?analytics_params=123&param2=abc&etc`.
+This will allow the
+QR Codes to be less complex so they will have better compatibility with QR scanners on smaller prints.

 ## Manual install: